etiennebacher/tinyslider/README.md

 There are two main functions to create a carousel:
 * `tinyslider_card()` allows to create a card, that can have an image, a title and subtitle, some text, and a button.
-* `tinyslider()` is used to embed the items created.
+* `tinyslider()` is used to embed the cards created.
 This is also where you can specify [options](https://github.com/ganlanyuan/tiny-slider#options) provided by tiny-slider.

 ```r
 tinyslider(